This post may contain affiliate links. Please read myย privacy policy.

 Instructions

-- Prepare the spice paste by using a mortar and pestle.
-First, pound the lemongrass and turmeric together until they become a paste.
+- Prepare the spice paste using a mortar and pestle.
+First, pound the lemongrass and turmeric together until they form a paste.

-- Deseed a big handful of dried red chilies.
-Soak in warm water for about 10 minutes.
-Pound the dried red chili into a fine paste.
-You will need about 20-25g (1 oz.) depending on how spicy you like.
-Save the unused chili paste in the refrigerator.
+- Remove the seeds from a large handful of dried red chilies and soak them in warm water for about 10 minutes.
+Pound the soaked chilies into a fine paste.
+You will need about 20-25g (1 oz.), depending on your preferred spice level.
+Store any unused chili paste in the refrigerator.

-- Pound the shallots and the shrimp paste together.
+- Pound the shallots and shrimp paste together.

-- Mix the tamarind pulp and water using your fingers, extract the juice out of the tamarind pulp, discard the tamarind pulp and the seeds and save the tamarind juice.
+- Mix the tamarind pulp and water using your fingers to extract the juice.
+Discard the pulp and seeds, and save the tamarind juice.

-- Heat up a pot on medium heat and add the oil.
-Saute the turmeric and lemongrass before adding the shallots and belacan paste.
-Continue to stir-fry until aromatic before adding the chili paste.
-Stir until the oil separates from the spice paste and become red.
+- Heat a pot over medium heat and add the oil.
+Sauté the turmeric and lemongrass, then add the shallots and shrimp paste.
+Continue to stir-fry until aromatic, then add the chili paste.
+Stir until the oil separates from the spice paste and turns red.

-- Add the tamarind juice into the pot, follow by the water.
-Bring it to boil before adding the polyganum leaves (laksa leaves) and okra.
-After the okra is half-cooked, add the fish head.
-Cover the pot and let cook for a few minutes until the fish is cooked.
+- Add the tamarind juice to the pot, followed by the water.
+Bring to a boil before adding the polyganum leaves (laksa leaves) and okra.
+Once the okra is half-cooked, add the fish head.
+Cover the pot and cook for a few minutes until the fish is done.
 Add salt and sugar (if using) to taste.
-Garnish with the bunga kanta and mint leaves.
-Serve immediately.
+Garnish with bunga kanta and mint leaves, and serve immediately.

 Notes